$ ssh-keygen -t rsa -b 4096 -N '' \ -f <path>/<file_name> (1)

 Optional: Select an SSH key to use to access your cluster machines.

-Select the AWS region to deploy the cluster to.
+Select the region to deploy the cluster to.

 Select the base domain to deploy the cluster to.
 The base domain corresponds to the Azure DNS Zone that you created for your cluster.

 Enter a descriptive name for your cluster.